Jan5366x/rocker-bogie-rover/README.md

 # Rocker Bogie Rover
 Self designed and 3D printed [Rocker Bogie](https://en.wikipedia.org/wiki/Rocker-bogie) rover.

-#### Disclaimer
-- This is a side project and might take a long time to finish
-- I have no previous experience in low voltage electronics other than flashing an LED, so I have a lot to learn for this project
-- I will share my code and 3D models, but I might not provide complete build instructions or detailed videos due to time constraints

 ## Current State
 Early basic research to avoid frying all the electronics and wheel prototyping
 ![](/documentation/images/Week2.jpg)

 ### Hardware List - WIP
 - 1x Raspberry Pi 4B 8GB